arshka/dontsweat/README.md

 # dontsweat

-Real-time multiplayer heart rate monitor using web bluetooth to add a twist to poker, imposter, other deception games, or anything else.
+Real-time multiplayer heart rate monitor using web bluetooth Add a twist to poker, imposter, other deception games, or anything else.

 Requires Chrome/Edge.